Photos Show Hurricane Dorian Damage In The Bahamas

 toggle caption

-Chef José Andrés, (right), is interviewed by ABC News' Stephanie Wash before he leaves for his first mission to Abaco Islands to deliver food to stranded Bahamians who survived Hurricane Dorian at Odyssey Aviation in Nassau, Bahamas, on Tuesday.
+Chef José Andrés is interviewed by ABC News' Stephanie Wash before he leaves for his first mission to deliver food to stranded Bahamians who survived Hurricane Dorian.

 Cheryl Diaz Meyer for NPR